opendp/opendp/docs/source/getting-started/examples/polars-quantiles.rst

             :start-after: init-domain
             :end-before: /init-domain

-Grouping on a column necessarily reveals characteristics of that column, so we need to modify the original domain to make this margin explicitly public.
+Grouping on a column reveals the unique values of the grouping column.
+You may also specify that key sets and/or partition sizes of grouped data are public information via margin descriptors.

 .. tab-set::